supervisely-ecosystem/import-csv-catalog/README.md

 <img data-key="sly-module-link" data-module-slug="supervisely-ecosystem/import-csv-catalog" src="https://i.imgur.com/t1O1T52.png" width="350px" style='padding-bottom: 20px'/>

-2. Run app from the context menu of the `csv` file:
+2. Run app from the context menu of the `.CSV` file:

 <img src="https://i.imgur.com/8s9IREE.png" width="100%"/>

 # Results

 After running the application, you will be redirected to the `Tasks` page.
 Once application processing has finished, your project will be available.
 Click on the project name to proceed to it.

 <img src="https://i.imgur.com/G4BOKH4.png"/>